kubernetes/enhancements/keps/sig-apps/2804-consolidate-workload-controllers-status/README.md

 ###### Will enabling / using this feature result in any new API calls?
 Yes
-  - Update StatefulSet, DaemonSet status
+  - Update of DaemonSet, StatefulSet status
-  - StatefulSet, DaemonSet controllers make these calls
+  - Controllers could make additional update calls when syncing the resources
 <!--
 Describe them, providing:
   - API call type (e.g. PATCH pods)